Our Verdict

 Our Analysis and Test Results

-The Evo Trail by MSR proves versatile and durable.
-After extensive testing, this shoe ends up at the top of our list for its ability to perform well in varied terrain of all levels.
-Between its spectacular traction, simplistic binding design, and great flotation with added tails, this snowshoe might be just what you've been looking for!
-This is particularly true if you like to keep your options open in regard to where you go and what boots you have on your feet.
+The Evo Trail by MSR has a widely popular track record for versatility, ease of use, and durability.
+At a wallet-happy price, this shoe ends up at the top of our list for its ability to perform well in varied terrain of all levels.
+Between its spectacular traction, simplistic binding design, and outstanding flotation with added tails, this snowshoe offers high performance for any experience level.

 Performance Comparison